AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/white-greatwyrm-ftd.md

       \ creature takes 78 (12d12) cold damage.
 On a successful save, the creature\
       \ takes half as much damage."
-    "name": "Breath Weapon (Recharge 5-6)" "legendary_actions":
+    "name": "Breath Weapon (Recharge 5-6)" "legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the white greatwyrm can expend a use to take one of the following actions.\
+  \ The white greatwyrm regains all expended uses at the start of each of its turns."
+"legendary_actions":
   - "desc": "The greatwyrm makes one Claw or Tail attack."
     "name": "Attack"